Star light, Star bright: How Does Light Intensity Change with Distance?

 - Darken the room.
 Do your best to eliminate as many stray sources of light as possible.
 Then, turn on the light bulb.
 People with sensitive eyes might want to put on sunglasses.
 Note: Some light bulbs need a few minutes to reach their maximum brightness.
 Wait until the bulb's brightness is steady before you start your experiment.

-- Start by holding the sensor relatively close to the bulb.
+- If you are using the phyphox app, open the light sensor and go to the 'Simple' tab.
+In this mode, the app will display the measured light intensity as a numeric value.
+Then, start by holding the sensor relatively close to the bulb.
 Remember the light sensor must always be level with the light source.
 Move the phone away from the light source and determine a distance where the measurement is very low and changes minimally with changing distance.
 This will be your starting distance.

-- This step describes how to measure and record a single data point at each distance with the Science Journal App in meter mode.
+- This step describes how to measure and record a single data point at each distance with the phyphox app in 'Simple' mode.
 Optionally, you can also record data continuously while moving the phone toward the light source in constant intervals, as described in the Recording Data While Moving the Phone section.

 - Hold the phone at the starting distance.